mauriciolauffer/deploy-to-sap-btp-with-ctms/README.md

 ## Inputs

+The following inputs are required to configure the deployment:

 | Input                    | Description                                                                                                            | Required |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------- | -------- |
 | `CTMS_TOKEN_SERVICE_URL` | Value of `url` (within the `uaa` section) from the service key of your `CTMS` instance.                                | `true`   |